tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
+This is the regression curve in the original space.
 Even though we're using a linear model, the fit is not linear in the original scale anymore.
-It's mind blowing!
-We start seeing how flexible this is!
+Mind blowing!

 Nevertheless, we're not done yet.
 There's still things we can improve.
 The curve approximates the cloud quite well, much better than before, but there are large overestimations for longer fish.
 We can see the estimated curve is way above the blue dots.

-For example, the longest fish has a length of 59 centimeters, weights 1650 grams, but the model predicts slightly more than 3500 grams!
+For example, the longest fish has a length of 59 centimeters, weighs 1650 grams, but the model predicts slightly more than 3500 grams!
 That's a very large difference.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->